AndreyBur/ton-docs/docs/develop/dapps/ton-connect/tg-bot-tonapi-nft.md

     await message.answer('Your wallet has been successfully connected.', reply_markup=kb.Checkkb)
 ```

+This example shows only two wallets, but you can connect other wallets.
+You can view the entire list of available wallets by calling connector.get_wallets().

 #### 📄 Creating the manifest for TON Connect

 In order to properly use the TON Connect we also need to create a file named `pytonconnect-manifest.json`, following this template: